Chipik0/Luminary-Concept/README.md

 # Luminary-Concept (Previously called NoteOS)
-An amateur project for yourself.
-The concept of the future operating system.
+An amateur project for **myself**.
+The **concept** of the future operating system.

+# V0.0.2.1
+**In work**
+Adding a wallpaper changer function...
+80%
+>Adding the possibility of implementing your own programs into the system...
+20%.
+A file with the basis of the program code for the system will appear soon Fix a lot of lags

 # V0.0.2.0
 Added adaptation to the screen.